our-story-media/ourstory-resources/doc_gen/guide/preparation/README.md

 <Dashboard />

 A default set of tags that participants apply to their videos come with each shoot in the Indaba dashboard.
-These are based on the [OECD DAC](https://www.oecd.org/dac/) criteria plus a couple of genric tags used for helping to structure the film making process, however you may wish to use alternative tags which better relate to your outcomes.
+These are based on the [OECD DAC](https://www.oecd.org/dac/) criteria plus a couple of generic tags used for helping to structure the film making process, however you may wish to use alternative tags which better relate to your outcomes.

 <StepOptions title="Tags">